About Us

 How to Avoid Altitude Sickness

-How Much Is the Entrance Fee?
+How Much Does the Entrance Ticket Cost?

 General Recommendations

-For a better experience, we suggest:
+To have a better experience, we recommend:

-• Booking your tour in advance.
+• Book in advance.

-• Traveling during the recommended seasons.
+• Travel during the recommended seasons.

 Travel Experience to Rainbow Mountain

-Hello Cusco!
+Hello, Cusco!

 The Exciting Journey Began at Dawn

-Discovering the Charms of the South Valley
+We Discovered the Charm of the South Valley

 A Stop in Cusipata to Recharge

-The Great Challenge
+The Challenge

 The hike to Rainbow Mountain takes approximately 3 hours.

-Finally at the summit of Rainbow Mountain
+Finally at the Top of Rainbow Mountain

 The spectacular view of the Red Valley.

-Frequently asked questions about Rainbow Mountain
+Frequently Asked Questions about Rainbow Mountain

-Can children visit Rainbow Mountain?
+Can Children Visit Rainbow Mountain?

 Yes, during the route you will find bathrooms at certain points along the way.

-What are the visiting hours for Rainbow Mountain?
+What Are the Visiting Hours for Rainbow Mountain?

 Happy passengers